CiaranMullen/CiaranMullenCAyoutubers/README.md

 how to start

-step 1: if on college computer that doesnt have access to C drive create a flder on the desktop called data
+step 1: if on college computer that doesnt have access to C drive create a folder on the desktop called data